- Advertisement -spot_img

 On average, Facebook has just over 1.7 billion active users every month, of which 1.13 billion use it daily.
 People spend double the amount of time on Facebook than they do on Google, and Facebook research also showed that all users are connected by 3.57 degrees of separation.

-Social marketers really favor Facebook as an advertising platform, as it is one of the cheapest platforms and can bring great results – if you know what you’re doing.
+Social marketers favor Facebook as an advertising platform, as it is one of the cheapest platforms and can bring great results – if you know what you’re doing.

 In the metrics panel, you can check on impressions, engagement, reach, click-throughs, shares, etc. You can get plenty of details on the results of your campaigns, but these are more likely to be social than financial unless you have a sound strategy.

 The biggest issue with Facebook ads is that people seeing your ads are not necessarily planning to buy anything.
 They’re not searching for you.
-It can be very hit and miss (dependent on the kind of product you have), so Facebook ads are generally best for increasing brand awareness and building a social following.
+It can be very hit-and-miss (dependent on the kind of product you have), so Facebook ads are generally best for increasing brand awareness and building a social following.
 At least this way, when people are ready to buy, they may come to you first.

 3. Instagram Advertising

-In recent years, Instagram has really come into its own as a social media platform.
+In recent years, Instagram has come into its own as a social media platform.
 Every month it has more than 600 million active users.
 Over 4 billion people every day are hitting the like button on this platform, and over a million advertisers are using the platform each month – the number has skyrocketed since this time last year, even.

 Instagram is a very popular choice for small and niche businesses as it has done plenty to support them.
 The metrics and targeting options (like on Facebook) are very helpful, and you can make use of several free business tools.
 You can also check the performance of your unpaid posts against your paid ads; this helps you determine the best posts for paid promotion.

-However, note that you can’t even advertise on Instagram in the first place unless you linked it to a Facebook page; Facebook gives Instagram the audience data you need.
+However, note that you can’t even advertise on Instagram in the first place unless you link it to a Facebook page; Facebook gives Instagram the audience data you need.
 As with Facebook, you do need to understand who your target audience is.
 The better you know your target audience, the more successful your campaigns will be.

 On Instagram, image content is king, so you can’t afford to get the visual side of your campaigns wrong.
 You will also need to get to grips with hashtags for the best possible reach.